alessiabresolin/275601/README.md

 - **Final step** <br>
 We are now ready to return the 10 recommended items for the input product, identified by its ID.
 We have noticed that there is the possibility to receive as recommended item, the same output that the funnction gets as input.
 This is not a problem because a user might decide to buy again the same product.
 Anyway, we inserted a function that checks for this issue and in the case in happens, the recommender system will remove the input item and add the 11th item in the rank in the output.

-##### Collaborative filtering: matrix factorization
+## Collaborative filtering: CRS matrix
 The second type of recommendation system we have applied is: user-based filtering recommender system.
-This kind of system is based on the idea of considering customers' opinions on the different products and suggest an article based on other purchases of the user and purchases and opinions of customers that are similar to him.
+This kind of system is based on the idea of considering customers' opinions on the different products and suggest an article based on other purchases of the client and purchases and opinions of customers that are similar to him.
 Basically, in this case, we use information collected by different customers to recommend products to the actual customer.

 - **CSR Matrix** <br>
-We began by creating a matrix with 'customer_id' and 'article_id' in order to map how many transactions have occured in the dataset.
+We began by creating a matrix with 'customer_id' and 'article_id' in order to map all the transactions that have occured in the dataset.
 However, the matrix will have plenty of unobserved elements because each user purchases only a small amount of products with respect to the entirety of them.
 We calculated the sparsity of the matrix and we noticed its value was way too small to consider it to make reliable predictions.

 - **Increase sparsity** <br>
 To limit this issue, we decided to consider only a part of the dataset.
 We discarded all the columns of the customers who bought less than a certain amount of products.
-Similarly, we discarded some of the rows that corresponded to the products that has been bought less.
+Similarly, we discarded some of the rows that corresponded to the products that have been bought less.

 - **KNN** <br>
 We imported KNN from 'sklearn' library.
-The algorithm finds clusters of similar users based on common transactions, and makes predictions using the average rating of top-k nearest neighbors.
+The algorithm finds clusters of similar customers based on common transactions, and makes predictions using the average rating of top-k nearest neighbors.
 To evaluate the similarity, we use cosine similarity: the KNN algorithm will measure the distance to determine the “closeness” of instances.

-##### Collaborative filtering: neural network
+## Collaborative filtering: neural network
 The last method we used for the recommender system is the artificial neural network.
 In this case, we generate recommendations based on the similarity between users’ transactions, rather than the similarity of customers and articles (done through the utility matrix).

 - **Matrix factorization** <br>